shubhaaaaaaa/personal-site/README.md

 # MyPersonal_Site
-This is Shubha's official website.
+* This is Shubha's official website.
-Link to the site : https://shubhakhadgi.com.np
+* Link to my site : https://shubhakhadgi.com.np